thermoio/docs/client-portal/creating-teams.md

 6. Click **SUBMIT**.
    IMAGE

+You may edit these teams by following the instructions in [Editing Teams in the Client Portal](URL PENDING).

 **_For 24-hour assistance any day of the year, contact a Thermo Physicist [by email](mailto:physicists@thermo.io) or [through the Client Portal](https://www.thermo.io/login/)._**